Marketing Plan Examples & Samples for Business Scaling

 - How do my competitors advertise to and connect with the community I want to target?

-So, taking the above competition analysis my coffee and bar house can offer a place for people to meet in a comfortable, person-meeting environment.
-The basic market need is a place where singles can meet new similar people.
+So, considering the above competition analysis, my coffee and bar house can offer a place for people to meet in a comfortable, person-meeting environment that young people today want and need.
+The basic market need is a place where singles can meet new, like-minded people.

 FREE PEOPLE uses a conversation system to enhance and facilitate singles meeting each other instead of getting muffled through simple bar scene tactics of dark rooms, loud music and structure not conducive to talking and meeting.
 We will also offer social community conversations where those who are politically, religiously or personally active can come and have community group discussions with local leaders.